metonymic-smokey/couchgres/migrate/README.md

 It uses a JSON-based approach where the tables of a particular schema are organised into scopes and collections in a JSON file.
 Each collection is mapped to a particular table and each scope to a schema, based on the mapping in [this article on the blog](https://blog.couchbase.com/scopes-and-collections-for-modern-multi-tenant-applications-couchbase-7-0/).
 Once generated, this can be modified by the user, with modifications ranging from changing scope/collection names, adding multiple tables to a collection, re-organizing scopes and collections, deleting scopes/collections, etc.
 The final JSON then forms the basis of the organisation of the specific Couchbase bucket.
+The data is then imported to a CSV file as an intermediate step and finally, imported to the specified collection based on the JSON file generated.

 ### Steps to run:
 1. Modify `config.sh` variables according to requirement and have PostgreSQL and a docker container running Couchbase 7.0-beta running.